 - "What role does mentorship play in my development?"

-If you can answer these questions and mark the learning milestones of your talent, you will retain and turn your employees into leaders over time.
+If you can answer these questions and mark the learning milestones of your talent, you will retain and develop your employees into leaders over time.

 That’s good news for a business that wants to last.

 What is a leadership development program?

 A leadership development program is a comprehensive plan enacted by a company to support the growth of an employee into a predetermined leadership role.
 This strategy aims to cultivate the specific qualities deemed necessary to best serve the leadership position within the company.